-- \\Standard values this field contains a link to the Standard Values item. - \\Tracking this field contains analytics profile information.
+- Standard values this field contains a link to the Standard Values item. - Tracking this field contains analytics profile information. - Source this field designates the cloned item.

 3.2.2 Appearance Section

 The Appearance section controls how the Content Editor displays the item.